 When you file a disability claim with the Social Security Administration (SSA), you are required to provide medical evidence showing you have a disability and demonstrating how severe it is.
 Social Security will request records for you from your treating physicians and hospitals if you sign a release.
 It can be helpful to contact your treatment professionals to let them know to expect this request.

-SSA places special weight on evidence from the doctors who are currently treating you because they tend to know your medical history in more detail than other sources (such as a Social Security doctor who sees you one time).
-Treating doctors can provide an opinion about your condition that may be much more persuasive than your medical records alone.
+Medical evidence from the doctors who are currently treating you can be persuasive to Social Security because your doctors tend to know your medical history in more detail than other sources (such as a Social Security doctor who sees you one time).
+Treating doctors can provide an opinion about your condition that may be more convincing than your medical records alone.

-If you're doctor won't assist you, here are some tips that may help.
+If your doctor won't assist you, here are some tips that may help.

 Medical records and reports should include:

 Certain types of claims require you or your doctor to submit test results in order to get approved.
 For example, when submitting a claim for coronary heart disease, you must submit evidence of a stress test, imaging (such as an angiogram), and ECGs (electrocardiograph or electrocardiograms) results.

 It is important to know what tests, if any, are required for your condition for SSA to approve your claim.
 See our articles about requirements and tests for specific disabilities for additional information about proving your claim.

 Social Security also considers evidence pertaining to your symptoms that affect your ability to function, such as pain and fatigue.
 Limitations on your daily activities, factors that trigger your symptoms to occur or make them worse, affects of medications you take to manage your symptoms, the frequency and intensity of your symptoms, and any measures or treatments you use to manage your symptoms will be taken into consideration.
 This information will be provided to Social Security by you and your treatment providers.